Omar-Arabi1/opfo/README.md

 > [!TIP]
 > *it is recommended to run with `-v` if you changed the config right before since it will show you if you wrote the paths*
 > *to the extensions correctly and if there are other extensions that could be added*

+## installation:
+the app is available on PyPI run

+    pip/pipx install opfo

+> [!TIP]
+> *it is recommended to use pipx and not pip because it is better for CLI tools, pip will install the cli tool as a python library*
+> *which it isn't*